RefactoringCombos/ArlosCommitNotation/Learning Path.md

 Where your IDE is unable to provide the required level of safety, look at [recipe-based refactorings](https://github.com/InnovatingTeams/provable-refactorings).

-Once your team has gotten comfortable with `. r`, consider changing your code review and delivery protocols to allow lower-case (safe) changes to skip some/most/all of those requirements.
+Once your team has gotten comfortable with `. r`, consider changing your code review and delivery protocols to allow `.` (safe) changes to skip some/most/all of those requirements.
 This has several benefits, including creating an incentive for developers to work in this safe way.

 Note that this level of safety is hard to get in dynamic languages.
 If that's your context, you may need to instead make the investment in comprehensive test coverage to unlock `^ r`.